Asd-g/avslibplacebo/README.md

     Antiringing strength.<br>
     A value of 0.0 disables antiringing, and a value of 1.0 enables full-strength antiringing.<br>
     Only relevant for separated/orthogonal filters.<br>
     Default: 0.0.

-- lut_entries<br>
-    The precision of the LUT.<br>
-    A value of 64 should be fine for most practical purposes, but higher or lower values may be justified depending on the use case.<br>
-    Must be greater than 0.<br>
-    Default: 64.

-- cutoff<br>
-    As a micro-optimization, all samples below this cutoff value will be ignored when updating the cutoff radius.<br>
-    Setting it to a value of 0.0 disables this optimization.<br>
-    Only relevant for polar filters.<br>
-    Default: 0.0.

 - sigmoidize, linearize<br>